Restorations

-Through this informed approach, historic objects can be thoughtfully integrated into a contemporary setting — whether a sparkling chandelier casting warm light across a room or a two-hundred-year-old piece of furniture finding renewed presence in a modern interior.
+With this depth of knowledge, historical objects can be integrated into a contemporary context – whether as a sparkling chandelier casting a warm light across a room or a piece of furniture over two hundred years old finding its place within a modern interior.

-An artistic chandelier, an antique secretary desk, or a historic cabinet introduces a deliberate counterpoint to modern minimalism.
-They tell stories, bear the marks of time, and add emotional depth beyond pure functionality.
+An ornate chandelier, an antique secretary or a historical piece of furniture creates a deliberate counterpoint to the austerity of modern design.
+These objects tell stories, carry the traces of time and add an additional dimension to a space.
+They bridge past and present and create an emotional connection that goes beyond pure functionality.

-It is precisely in modern and often cool environments that authentic pieces reveal their distinctive power
+Especially in modern and often cool environments, authentic pieces reveal a unique presence

-Chandeliers, candelabra, and wall lights are essential elements in historic buildings, palaces, and churches.
-Their restoration aims to revive original beauty and functionality without compromising historical authenticity.
+Chandeliers and wall lights are key elements in historical buildings, palaces and churches.
+Their restoration aims to recover their original beauty and functionality without compromising their historical authenticity.

 1